maiskt/hackathon.github.io/docs/15-Financial-Health.md

 * These variables are only available for 2015 and 2016.
 * In 2014, these questions were asked regarding the past, rather than a hypothetical situation, and aren't equivalent.
 * For 2015, "other" was not an option and in 2016 it was.
 "Other" coding was excluded.
-* For PAkistan in 2015, Don't know/Refused was an option.
+* For Pakistan in 2015, Don't know/Refused was an option.
 This has been coded "99".